-Of course they did, in a crowd of thousands, amidst the chaos, I stood frozen.
-And I was looking right at him.
+Because of course they did.
+In a crowd of thousands, amidst the chaos, I stood frozen staring right at him.
 A mistake.
 Shit.
 Passive interest sharpened; Klaus came off the lamppost with a fluid, powerful stride.

-My heart skipped into a gallop and despite the spring cool air, the rain-teased wind, sweat slicked down the centre of my back.
+My heart skipped into a gallop and despite the spring-cool air, sweat slicked down the centre of my back.
 What now?
-I risked a quick glance over my shoulder and saw that lithe, dark form step up onto my side of the street.
+I risked a quick glance and saw that lithe, dark form step up onto my side of the street.

 Shit.
 Shit.
 Shit.

-My hand landed on the soft leather of my satchel, the bag bumping as I maneuvered the gauntlet of the festival.
-The hard weight of the Cube within a hateful reminder of everything I'd lost, of what I couldn't afford to lose . . .
+My hand landed on the soft leather of my satchel, the bag bumping my hip as I maneuvered through the gauntlet of the festival.
+The hard weight of the Cube within a hateful reminder of everything I'd lost . . . of what I couldn't afford to lose.

-It shouldn't have surprised me that I never saw it coming; a blur, not even that much, and I was propelled off the street.
+– it shouldn't have surprised me that I never saw it coming; a blur, not even that much, and I was propelled straight off the street.
 I felt the impact of shoulders, hips, against unforgiving brick and the air punched from my lungs.

 I didn't scream.